GrantSparks/grafton-config/readme.md

 ## License

-Grafton Config is dual-licensed under the Apache License 2.0 (for open-source use) and a commercial license.
+`grafton-config` is dual-licensed under the Apache License 2.0 (for open-source use) and a commercial license.

 ### Open Source License